kaleb-white/eggbert-analytics/docs/eggbert_architecture.md

 -   stable_utilities: simple, easily testable functions that will not change and can be depended on universally (such as type checks for interfaces)
 	-   git_hooks: folder has no description
 -   tests: the tests, current tightly coupled
+	-   core: folder has no description
-	-   entities: tests for entities
+		-   entities: folder has no description
-		-   specific: tests that are very tightly coupled and tests that simple methods are doing what they should be
+			-   specific: folder has no description
+		-   gateways: folder has no description
 	-   stable_utilities: tests for stable utilities
 	-   ui: tests for the ui
 		-   icons: tests for icon creation script
-	-   use_cases: tests for use cases
-		-   surveys:
-			-   model: test cases related to use cases survey interactions
 -   ui: contains the ui implementation
 	-   icons: svg icons for use in the ui